 I’m extremely fortunate that I have a pretty good sense of self awareness.
 Without it, I wouldn’t even be able to question my sudden emotional ups and downs.

-If any of this is relatable, familiar or anything similar to something you’ve experienced when working on your symptoms, any thoughts or advice you have to offer would be greatly appreciated!
+If you can relate to any of this, or it sounds familiar or anything similar to something you’ve experienced when working on your symptoms, any thoughts or advice you have to offer would be greatly appreciated!

 This whole “feeling content” thing is new to me, and I have to admit that in this moment, I have no idea what to do next.